Orlean, Virginia

-Orlean is a small unincorporated village in Fauquier County, Virginia, located approximately 50 mi west of Washington, DC.
+Orlean is a small unincorporated village in Fauquier County, Virginia, United States, located approximately 50 mi west of Washington, D.C..
 Orlean is situated at the intersection of Leeds Manor Road (County Route 688) and John Barton Payne Road (County Route 732).
 The Orlean Post Office has the ZIP Code of 20128.

 The Orlean Historic District was listed on the National Register of Historic Places in 2009.